MonkyMars/gecho/README.md

 ## Contributing

 Contributions welcome:) Please open issues or pull requests and include a short description and tests for behavior changes.

+## Important

+This library is provided as is.
+Backward compatibility is not guaranteed.
+Breaking changes may occur.